altajvirani/SnapWright/README.md

 3. Select a directory where you want to create the PageFactory
 4. The `PageFactory.ts` file will be created with the singleton pattern

-### 2. Adding POM Classes to PageFactory
+### 2. Adding Page Object Classes to PageFactory

-1. Create your POM classes in TypeScript files
+1. Create your Page Object classes in TypeScript files
 2. Open Command Palette
-3. Type "SnapWright: Add POM Classes to PageFactory"
+3. Type "SnapWright: Add Page Object Classes to PageFactory"
-4. Select the directory containing your POM classes
+4. Select the directory containing your Page Object classes
 5. Choose which classes to add to the PageFactory
 6. The PageFactory will be automatically updated with imports and singleton getters